From BR Bullpen

 Biographical Information

-Tug McGraw was one of the more interesting players of all-time.
+Tug McGraw was one of the more interesting players of all time.
 He pitched 22 years, one in the Western Canada League (semipro), 19 in the Major Leagues and four in the minors.
 A left-hander who threw a screwball, McGraw was a bit of screwball himself - a fan favorite in New York, Philadelphia and throughout the majors.

 He came from Vallejo Junior College to pitch for Lethbridge in the 1963 Western Canada Baseball League and was signed by Roy Partee of the New York Mets as an amateur free agent in 1964 when he called Partee to ask for a tryout.
 McGraw pitched 19 years with the Mets (1965-1974) and Philadelphia Phillies (1975-1984).

-Known for his famous quote "Ya Gotta Believe" during the Mets 1973 National League Championship season.
+Known for his famous quote "Ya Gotta Believe" during the Mets' 1973 National League Championship season.
 Sixteen times in the last month of the season, he would charge off the mound slapping his glove on his right thigh, screaming at no one in particular while racking up 11 saves and four victories.
 While McGraw was one of the main reasons the Mets were able to capture the National League flag, he was also one of the reasons they had to catch up.
 He was going through a horrible slump, blowing leads and getting his pitching and pride pounded.
-The Mets, ultimately the only team to finish over .500 for the season in the National League East, began their climb from last place, 12-1/2 games out.
-By August 30, they were 6-1/2 out and McGraw was 0-6.
-McGraw returned to form, and the Mets reached first place to stay on September 21.
+The Mets, ultimately the only team to finish over .500 for the season in the National League East, began their climb from last place, 12 1/2 games out.
+By August 30th, they were 6-1/2 out and McGraw was 0-6.
+McGraw returned to form, and the Mets reached first place to stay on September 21st.
 McGraw finished the season with 25 saves.

-The most famous image of Tug McGraw is of him leaping in the air after striking out Willie Wilson of the Royals to win the 1980 World Series in the Phillies' only World Series championship.
+The most famous image of Tug McGraw is of him leaping in the air after striking out Willie Wilson of the Royals to win the 1980 World Series in the Phillies' first World Series championship.
 Another memorable image is of him pounding his glove against his thigh after another big out during the 1973 season.
 After his retirement, he made frequent appearances as a baseball reporter for WPVI-TV in Philadelphia.
 Prior to his death, McGraw was able to take part in ceremonies commemorating the closing of Veterans Stadium.

 He contracted brain cancer and battled the disease for ten months when he underwent surgery for a malignant tumor.
 Sadly, McGraw died from it at age 59 on January 5, 2004 at the home of his son, country singer Tim McGraw.